Kooroshoo/A-Mail-Delivery-BDI-Agent/README.md

 #
 This project is done in Unity 2017.4

-**This exercise was provided by Paolo Giorgini and Francesco Alzetta as part of the course Agent-oriented software engineering at the University of Trento.**
+**This framework was provided by Paolo Giorgini and Francesco Alzetta as part of the course Agent-oriented software engineering at the University of Trento.**

 **The core implementation is courtesy of Nicola Poli and Università degli Studi di Bologna.**